noisyboiler/wampy/README.rst

 A Client is some kind of application that **calls** or **subscribes** to another Client, else provides something for others to call or subscribe to.
-These are “Roles” that are performed by a Client, and they are referred to as *Caller*, *Callee*, *Publisher* and *subscribe*.
+These are the “Roles” that are performed by a Client and they are referred to as *Caller*, *Callee*, *Publisher* and *subscribe*.

 A Router is another type of application - a message broker - that is